WentworthJin/Unit_Budget_Planner/README.md

 - The system shall be able to track the historical budget for user
 - The system shall provide different interface for different users according to their roles such as Unit Coordinator and Head of department

+# For using the interface,
+* Change the working directory to Unit Budget
+* npm install
+* npm start

 <hr>